MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 [Back to list](#list)

-## After an update, sometimes the Settings app won't open
+## Sometimes Settings app won't open after update

 Follow these steps to fix the Settings app: